celestiaorg/CIPs/cips/cip-17.md

 - [CIP-14](./cip-14.md): Interchain Accounts
 - [CIP-20](./cip-20.md): Disable Blobstream module

-All of the above CIPs are state breaking, and thus require a hardfork.
-The activation of this hardfork will be different from future hardforks, as described in [CIP-10](./cip-10.md).
+All of the above CIPs are state breaking, and thus require a breaking network upgrade.
+The activation of this network upgrade will be different from future network upgrades, as described in [CIP-10](./cip-10.md).

 ## Rationale